stelescuraul/rls/README.md

 Create your TypeORM config and load the TypeORM module using `.forRoot`.
 Then you'll need to load the `RLSModule` with `.forRoot` where you'll define where to take the `tenantId` and `actorId` from.
 The second part is that you now need to replace the `TypeOrmModule.forFeature` with `RLSModule.forFeature`.
 You can inject non-entity dependent Modules and Providers.
 First array imports modules, second array injects providers.

+When using `RLSModule.forRoot` it will set your `scope` to `REQUEST`!
+Be sure you understand the implications of this and especially read about the request-scoped authentication strategy on [Nestjs docs](https://docs.nestjs.com/security/authentication#request-scoped-strategies).

 ```typescript
 app.controller.ts